 - Leave room behind your table for scooping duty – Instead of scooting my dessert table up against the wall, I left room behind for myself and a fellow mom to stand back there and scoop the treats.

 - Favors are always welcome! – Even though this wasn’t a birthday party, it’s always fun to give a little thank you favor.
 I ended up passing these out during the party and the kids were popping the foam “ice cream scoop” all over the yard.
-Grab this summer themed ice cream thank you tag, or the generic ice cream favor tag, in my etsy shop!
+Grab this ice cream favor tag here as a free download!